lunardao/research/README.md

 # Research

 Researching privacy projects, anonymity tooling, solutions for users security and decentralization.
-See more info about the researched primitives and possible investments in [LunarDAO Ally portal](https://github.com/lunardao/research/ally_portal).
+See more info about the researched primitives and possible investments in [LunarDAO Investment portal](https://github.com/lunardao/research/investment_portal).

 ## Wiki Research Proposals